 To start using our services, you will need to fill our registration form and give some basic details.
 “This is because we have to comply with the legal and regulatory requirements,” explains Triin.
 Once the registration form is complete, Eurora can apply for your IOSS number.
 Triin explained that it can be done “in one working day, and you can start to use the IOSS scheme”.
 As you now know, it means that you will have to collect VAT from your EU clients any time you conclude a sale under €150 with them.
 “Once a month we will submit the IOSS VAT return on your behalf and for that, we need your sales data.
 You can send data with an excel file or via API integration,” specified Triin.

 Eurora has over 200 clients worldwide and closed an impressive $40 million Series A round in April.
 In this context, Eurora’s goal is to improve its existing products and develop new ones.

 Eurora’s IOSS service is already an end-to-end service as Triin explained.
 “Our monthly service includes VAT return preparation and submission.
 It also includes VAT data verification, VAT payment transfer plus record-keeping, data archiving, representation before the Tax Authorities, and of course consultation.”

 The focus will therefore be on developing integrations with different e-commerce platforms.
 “Our customers could have a fully automated IOSS service – tax calculation and sales data transfer,” says Triin.
-“Eurora Service Portal will launch soon as well.
+“Eurora Service Portal just launched as well.
 You can test our services there by using a demo page, onboard yourself, and become our customer,” she added.

 The IOSS is only one of the many services we offer to make sure you comply with global trade rules.
 We offer UK VAT agent services, automated Custom Clearance, Duty&Tax Calculation, HS code Allocation, and even Restrictions Screening.